 What To Wear & Pack For Legoland Windsor In Spring/Summer

 Spring and Summer in England can be beautiful and visiting a theme part in those months is the best time to go as you are more free to roam around and not worry about getting wet or feeling cold.
-Though that being said England can still be very unpredictable with the weather and can often change, even at last minute so it is always best to be prepared.
+Though that being said England can still be very unpredictable with the weather and can often change, even at the last minute so it is always best to be prepared.

-With that in mind we were due to have sunshine and a nice warm day on our visit but actually got rain all day non stop and chilly weather so what we planned for wuickly turned around on us.
+With that in mind we were due to have sunshine and a nice warm day on our visit but actually got rain all day non stop and chilly weather so what we planned for quickly turned around on us.
 Thankfully we went prepared and managed to stay relatively dry.

 Light Jackets & Jumpers